-This Management's Discussion and Analysis ("MD&A") of Forsys Metals Corp. and its subsidiary companies (collectively, "Forsys" or the "Company") for the three months ended September 30, 2018 has been prepared as of November 12, 2018 and should be read in conjunction with the Company's interim consolidated financial statements for the nine months ended September 30, 2018 including the notes thereto and the annual MD&A and financial statements for the year ended December 31, 2017.
-The final consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+This Management's Discussion and Analysis ("MD&A") of Forsys Metals Corp. and its subsidiary companies (collectively, the "Company") for the 3 months ended March 31, 2019 has been prepared as of May 15, 2019 and should be read in conjunction with the unaudited condensed interim consolidated financial statements including the notes which have been prepared in accordance with International Financial Reporting Standards.